Rainfall and Temperature Outlook for Trinidad and Tobago, Wet Season 2025

 Water and Energy sector

-• Remove dry branches and tree overhang near electrical wires, especially in landslip prone areas.
+• Remove dry branches and tree overhangs near electrical wires, especially in landslip-prone areas.

 Drainage & Infrastructure